thiago-a-souza/hive/README.md

 Partitions are powerful when a small number of partitions hold a lot of data per partition.
 In contrast, bucketing allows segmenting  tables when a column has many different values but not as many rows per key.
 This method hashes values of  bucketed columns into user-defined buckets, enabling more efficient queries.
 In particular, joins between tables that are bucketed on the same column take advantage of this approach.

+Populating bucket tables correctly can be performed using an *INSERT* statement.
+The *LOAD* command does not populate bucket tables correctly because it doesn't verify the metadata, it simply copy/move files to corresponding table folders.

 ```
 hive> CREATE TABLE hr.employees_bucket (